codepath/android_guides/Organizing-your-Source-Files.md

  * **Don't hardcode margin / padding dimensions in the layout**.
 Instead of hardcoding these values, be sure to [move all dimension values](http://developer.android.com/guide/topics/resources/more-resources.html#Dimension) into `res/values/dimens.xml` and reference these in layouts with `@dimen/item_padding_left`.
  * To support multiple devices, we can then use the [alternative resources system](http://guides.codepath.com/android/Understanding-App-Resources#providing-alternate-resources) to provide different colors, strings, dimens, styles, etc based on the device type, screen size, API version and much more.

 Be sure to start properly organizing your resources early on in the development of an application.
+Be sure to check out the [Ribot Code and Style Guidelines](https://github.com/ribot/android-guidelines/blob/master/project_and_code_guidelines.md) for a more extensive breakdown of suggested style and naming guidelines.

 ### Organizing Resources into Subfolders